HCC Bond Update

 The 2013 Capital Improvements Program (CIP) continues with full operations on multiple active sites.

 Alief - Hayes Road Renovation is in the final stages of closeout.
 Brays Oaks Campus is in the final stages of closeout.
 Eastside Campus is in the final stages of closeout.
 Acres Homes Campus is in the final stages of closeout.
 West Houston Institute is in the final stages of closeout.
 Missouri City Campus is in the final stages of closeout.
 Coleman Campus is in the final stages of closeout.
 Central South Campus is in the final stages of closeout.
 Northline Campus is in the final stages of closeout.
-Felix Fraga Campus nearing construction completion.
-Closeout operations continued.
+Felix Fraga Campus is in the final stages of closeout.
 North Forest Campus Academic Building nearing construction completion.
-Automotive structural framing work continued.
-Finally, Central Campus construction structural framing work continued.
+Automotive Technology Building framework and exteriors continued.
+Finally, Central Campus MEP and HVAC Rough-in Continued.

 Throughout this program, the Bond Team has actively pursued opportunities for Small Businesses to participate and have provided the following link for interested SBE subcontractors: